-Because of discriminatory laws on the books and biased enforcement, people of color are vastly overrepresented in the criminal justice system.
+Because of discriminatory laws on the books and biased enforcement, people of color are vastly overrepresented in the justice system.
 As a result, more African Americans are under correctional control today than were enslaved in 1850.
 This injustice has had severe economic, social, and political impacts; overincarceration has become the contemporary face of American racism and apartheid.

 Americans are now paying the price: in the midst of an economic crisis, incarceration and related costs are the second-fastest growing category of state budgets, with 90 percent of this spending going to prisons.
 Fortunately, the tide is turning against incarceration as a one-size-fits-all solution to crime and social ills.

 The ACLU is collaborating with conservatives and progressives alike to push for thoughtful deincarceration policies, working not only to stem the flow of people into prisons, but also to shrink the number of people inside prisons.
 Smart, effective reform is possible.

 - Texas has the 4th highest incarceration rate in the country, and many prisoners are locked up for non-violent offenses like drug possession

 - Texas spends seven times more on incarceration than on higher education.